Dfletchh/CS-598-Foundations-of-Data-Curation/README.md

 ### Range Validation
 - Turnout percentages: 40.5% to 94.1% (all within expected bounds)
-- No duplicate FIPS-year combinations
+- No duplicate FIPS year combinations

 ---